Last updated on August 6, 2026

 Glรณin, Dwarf Emissary

-Glรณin, Dwarf Emissary runs into similar issues to Gimli of the Glittering Caves because of mono-color historic, though you have the added possibility of sagas and artifacts and you can trade Treasure to goad creatures.
-Still, one Treasure per turn in a color without flash enablers doesnโ€™t feel like a winning combo to me.
+Mono-color historic makes Glรณin, Dwarf Emissary a tough sell, though you have the added possibility of sagas and artifacts and you can trade Treasure to goad creatures.
+One Treasure per turn in a color without flash enablers doesnโ€™t feel like a winning combo to me, but this is a fine place to start.

 Krile Baldesion